-Missive: The best gifts are the personal ones.
+Missive: The best gifts are the personal ones which evoke reflection .

 210 "Time Release Capsule"

-Will a to-be-buried time capsule with the addition of advice to their past future selves undo the Diffys ever being broken down in Pickford, even undoing Phil and Keely?
+Will a to-be-buried time capsule with the addition of advice to their past future selves undo the Diffys ever being broken down and stranded in Pickford, even undoing Phil and Keely?